TeemuKoivisto/svelte-tree-view/README.md

 `npm i svelte-tree-view`

-Size: 18 kB (no external dependencies)
+Size: 18 kBs (no external dependencies)

 ## How to use